matrix-org/synapse/docs/admin_api/user_admin_api.md

   unchanged on existing accounts and set to `false` for new accounts.
   A user cannot be erased by deactivating with this API.
 For details on deactivating users see [Deactivate Account](#deactivate-account).
+- `user_type` - string or null, optional.
+If provided, the user type will be adjusted.
+If `null` given, the user type will be cleared.
+Other possible options are: `bot` and `support`.

 If the user already exists then optional parameters default to the current value.